 Mr. Joe Prior serves as our full-time school psychologist.
-Please do not hesitate to contact him personally or you may go through the Guidance Office to make an appointment.
+Please do not hesitate to contact him personally at iprior@ecsny.org or you may go through the Guidance Office to make an appointment.

 GUIDANCE COUNSELING SERVICES

 The Guidance Office provides educational and vocational guidance and personal counseling for all students in grades K-12.
 To contact the Guidance Office, call 716-699-2316 Ext.
 1500 and ask for the respective Guidance Counselor.